DanteLore/dantelore/content/posts/face-clustering-with-python.md

 <img src="http://logicalgenetics.com/wp-content/uploads/2018/09/Screenshot-2018-09-11-15.58.41.jpg"/>

-In the end, I discovered [The Glasgow Unfamiliar Face Dataset](http://www.facevar.com/glasgow-unfamiliar-face-database), which contains a reasonable number of photos of faces, for women and men.
+In the end, I discovered <a href="http://www.facevar.com/glasgow-unfamiliar-face-database">The Glasgow Unfamiliar Face Dataset</a>, which contains a reasonable number of photos of faces, for women and men.
 I used the women's faces for the majority of work.
 Statistically speaking, women are more likely to wear makeup, so if this dude's theory is true, he's probably talking about women's faces, and that's how this started.

 ## Face Detection Library

 So, having filled my laptop with unfamiliar faces, the next step was to see if I could detect some features in those faces.
 Get the coordinates of the nose, the eyes, the jawline and so on.
 Of course there's a library to do this in Python, in fact there are several.
-I started with the DLib and opencv libraries, following [this epic tutorial](https://www.pyimagesearch.com/2017/04/10/detect-eyes-nose-lips-jaw-dlib-opencv-python/).
+I started with the DLib and opencv libraries, following <a href="https://www.pyimagesearch.com/2017/04/10/detect-eyes-nose-lips-jaw-dlib-opencv-python/">this epic tutorial</a>.
 I won't duplicate the code here, as I didn't add much.
 Suffice it to say that within an hour or so (mostly wrestling installers on my macbook) I was able to detect features in faces like this:

 <img src="http://logicalgenetics.com/wp-content/uploads/2018/09/Screenshot-2018-09-11-18.03.40.jpg"/>